 Pregnancy Risk Factor

-Adverse events have been observed in animal reproduction studies; adverse pregnancy outcomes have not been observed following use in pregnancy (Diav-Citrin, 2003; Gyorkos, 2006).
-Treatment of pinworm in pregnancy may be considered; however, the CDC suggests postponing therapy until the third trimester when possible (CDC, 2010).
+Adverse events have been observed in animal reproduction studies.
+Based on available data, adverse pregnancy outcomes have not been observed following use in pregnancy (Diav-Citrin 2003; Gyorkos 2006).
+Treatment of pinworm in pregnancy may be considered; however, the CDC suggests postponing therapy until the third trimester when possible (CDC 2016).